Posts

 Middleware (or how do our processes speak to one-another)

-About multi-process programming In modern software engineering, you quickly reach the point where one process cannot handle all the tasks by itself.
+In modern software engineering, you quickly reach the point where one process cannot handle all the tasks by itself.
 For performance, maintainability or reliability reasons you do have to write multi-process programs.
 One can also reach the point where he wants its softwares to speak to each-other.
 This situation raises the question: how will my processes “talk” to each other?
-If you already have written such programs in C, you are probably familiar with the network sockets concept.

 Read more